 “Why is a Healer is hovering by my bedside?”

 “A mere ruse.
 In truth, I am your paladin and I wait in hopes that Delores Umbridge will poke her nose through that door so that I may use this wand to turn her into a newt on your behalf.”
 At that she managed a snort.
 “I'm here to keep an eye on the door and any who might try to enter it.
-You will be fine, which is why Robert and Malcolm gathered up the clan and went home for a good rest.
+You will be fine, which is why Malcolm gathered up the clan and went home for a good rest.
 So you may relax go back to sleep.”